 "Use by" applies only to microbiologically perishable foods.
 In these products, pathogenic bacteria — such as Listeria or Salmonella — can multiply to dangerous levels with no visible or olfactory signs.
 Eating food past its use-by date is always a risk, even if it looks and smells completely normal.

 Scan your receipt — AI identifies the products and adds them to your fridge automatically.
 Get a push notification 1–14 days before anything expires.
-No sign-up, all data stays on your device.
+No sign-up, fridge data stays on your device.

 The following foods are generally safe to eat days, weeks or even months after their best before date — provided they have been stored correctly and the packaging is undamaged: